 Sweet Potato Pie

-If your family has pumpkin pie every Thanksgiving, surprise them with
+If your family has pumpkin pie every Thanksgiving, surprise

-this tasty alternative.
-After all, sweet potatoes are sweet enough for dessert.
+them with this tasty alternative.
+After all, sweet potatoes

 Makes 12 servings